jishnujayakumar/robokit/README.md

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+However, before using this tool please check the respective works for specific licenses.